 How to save electricity

+Are you looking to save on energy bills?
 If you want to cut back on your electricity use, there are plenty of ways to do so.
-While some of these tips may seem like small changes, many of the tips in this article can make a big impact when combined together; in turn helping you save £100s on your utility bills each year while doing your bit to save the planet – so it’s a win-win!
+While some of these energy saving tips may seem like small changes, many of the tips in this article can make a big impact when combined together; in turn helping you save £100s on your utility bills each year while doing your bit to save the planet – so it’s a win-win!

 - Don’t leave your electronics on standby, and unplug anything you’re not using